Commensurating actions of birational groups and groups of pseudo-automorphisms: Pseudo-automorphisms

 \begin{eg} Let $X$ be a smooth projective variety with trivial canonical bundle $K_X$.
 Let $\Omega$ be a non-vanishing section of $K_X$, and let $f$ be a birational transformation of~$X$.
 Then, $f^*\Omega$ extends from $X\smallsetminus \Ind(f)$ to $X$ and determines a new section of $K_X$; this section does not vanish identically because $f$ is dominant, hence it does not vanish at all because $K_X$ is trivial.
-As a consequence, $\Jac(f)$ does not vanish, $f$ is a pseudo-automorphism of $X$, and $\Bir(X)=\Psaut(X)$.
+As a consequence, $f$ does not contract any hypersurface, because otherwise $f^*\Omega$ would vanish along this hypersurface.
+Since $X$ is projective, the codimension of $\Ind(f)$ is $\geq 2$ (Theorem~\ref{normal2}).
+Thus, $f$ is a pseudo-automorphism of $X$, and $\Bir(X)=\Psaut(X)$.
 We refer to \cite{Cantat-Oguiso:2015, Fryers:preprint} for families of Calabi-Yau varieties with an infinite group of pseudo-automorphisms. \end{eg}